ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

       - Migration
         - Tables name `ExampleGrandparent2Model`
         - Table columns
-        ```
+        ```php
           $table->string('name');
         ```
       - Model
         - Allowable multiple value inserts
           - `name`
         - Relationship
-        ```
+        ```php
           public function ExampleModels(){
             return $this->hasManyThrough('App\ExampleModel', 'App\ExampleParentModel');
           }
         ```
           - The first table specifier/parameter is for the distant relative
           - The second table specifier/parameter is for the intermediate relative
-          - Then if the foreign id column in your intermediary table isn't the same name as the ExampleGrandparent2Model table (converted into camel case and without the "s" at the end) with ```_id``` at the end then you can put in a third parameter specifying its name.
+          - Then if the foreign id column in your intermediary table isn't the same name as the ExampleGrandparent2Model table (converted into camel case and without the "s" at the end) with `_id` at the end then you can put in a third parameter specifying its name.
-          - Then if the foreign id column in your distant relative table isn't the same name as the intermediary table (converted into camel case and without the "s" at the end) with ```_id``` at the end then you can put in a forth parameter specifying its name.
+          - Then if the foreign id column in your distant relative table isn't the same name as the intermediary table (converted into camel case and without the "s" at the end) with `_id` at the end then you can put in a forth parameter specifying its name.
     - Manage records
       - Create records
         - Route